Learning objective

 beat

-The steady pulse you can feel or move to in music.
+The steady pulse in music that people can feel or move to.

 This content is for subscribers only.
 Join for access today.